-• First and second weeks 90%
+First and second weeks 90%

 • Third week 50%

 • Fourth through sixth weeks 25%

 After the sixth week 0%

 A student's enrollment status is determined at the end of the add/drop period (week two).
 At that time the student is charged, and any financial aid is paid, based on the student's enrollment status.
 (Individual course drops after week two do not entitle the student to a refund for that course.)
-Students wishing to withdraw after the start of a quarter should contact the Academic Advisement Department.
-In accordance with the Student Attendance Policy and the refund schedule above, withdrawn students will be responsible for charges incurred as of their last recorded date of attendance.
+Students wishing to withdraw after the start of a term or semester should contact the Academic Advisement Department.
+In accordance with the refund schedule above, withdrawn students will be responsible for charges incurred as of their last recorded date of participation.
 Balances in excess of charges, including deposits, held at the time of withdrawal or dismissal will be applied to outstanding charges.
 Any overpayment of tuition and fees will be refunded.
-Please note, however, that Residence charges are fully incurred at the start of each quarter; once the quarter has started, Residence charges will not be refunded.
+Please note, however, that Residence charges are fully incurred at the start of each term or semester; once the term or semester has started, Residence charges will not be refunded.

-Financial aid will be adjusted based on the withdrawn student's last recorded date of attendance.
+Financial aid will be adjusted based on the withdrawn student's last recorded date of participation based on the Berkeley College participation/census policy and the U.S. Department of Education Return of Title IV Regulations.
 Eligibility for disbursement of federal and state funds will be recalculated as of that date in accordance with federal and state regulations.
 Refunds will be made according to the federal refund allocation schedule.
-Students who withdraw or are dismissed after the 60 percent point (week seven) of the quarter will retain 100 percent of their federal awards.
+Students who withdraw or are dismissed after the 60 percent point (week nine) of the semester will retain 100 percent of their federal awards.

 Institutional aid will not be refunded.
-Berkeley institutional aid awards are earned ratably during the quarter.
+Berkeley institutional aid awards are earned ratably during the semester.

-\Refund information for online students residing in Maryland is different and may be found here.
+Refund information for online students residing in Maryland and Iowa is different.
+View the respective policies for details.